Skip to content

 Source: Bernardsville News

-International headlines were made on February 24, 1970 at Columbia-Presbyterian Medical Center in New York City when the first quintuplets were born using fertility drugs.
-After two months, on April 27, 1970, when Bill and Peggy Jo Kienast brought home their new family five-some to Liberty Corner, New Jersey.
-So what’s been happening to the Kienast quintuplets since?
-The Mr. Local History Project wanted to dive in a bit at the history of this moment in Liberty Corner history, but also to give an update to all the international followers that remember Amy, Sara, Abigail.
+International headlines were made on February 24, 1970, at Columbia-Presbyterian Medical Center in New York City when the first quintuplets were born using fertility drugs.
+After two months, on April 27, 1970, when Bill and Peggy Jo Kienast brought home their new family of five-some to Liberty Corner, New Jersey.
+So, what’s been happening to the Kienast quintuplets since?
+The Mr. Local History Project wanted to dive in a bit at the history of this moment in Liberty Corner history, but also to update all the international followers who remember Amy, Sara, and Abigail.
 Ted (Edward), and Gordon (William) (ASATG).

-News of their arrival made the front page of the New York Times, and they and their parents were pictured in newspapers and magazines all over the world.
+News of their arrival made the front page of the New York Times, and they and their parents were pictured in newspapers and magazines worldwide.

 Background